 - Other Notable Cases

-R v JAMES CHRYSOSTOMOU Lefi was instructed as a Leading Junior
+R v JAMES CHRYSOSTOMOU Leading Junior

 This case involved the supply of 7 kilos of very high end purity cocaine.
 Forensic analyses of phone data and surveillance evidence was central to the case.
 Mr Chrysostomou was a vulnerable defendant having suffered two strokes.
 Communication was difficult and instructions were taken with care.
 Matters were compounded by virtue of the fact that one of the other defendants, Mr Pritchard, sought to lay the blame solely on Mr Chrysostomou.
 Pritchard a notorious smuggler had previously been tried for importing 500 kilos of cocaine.